how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Standard joint sizes are 10mm, 14mm, and 18mm.
 When the size is off, the downstem either binds and loads the glass in compression, or it rocks and turns every lift into a small prying event at the joint.

-Confirming fit is practical: measure the joint diameter in millimeters, identify whether your piece has a male or female joint, then buy the opposite gender on the accessory so it inserts the way it is supposed to.
+Confirming fit is practical: measure the joint diameter in millimeters, identify whether your piece has a male or female joint, then buy the opposite gender on the accessory so it inserts the way it should.
 Adapters work when you need them, but a direct fit removes an extra interface that can introduce play.

 Handle Downstems With Controlled, Straight Motion